June is here, and that means blueberries! Our family goes berry picking every summer. We pick all we can and freeze what we don’t eat immediately.

 As you can see, these muffins are perfectly browned on top and bottom.
 They just fall out of the tins, and even the bits of juice left behind rinse out with no scrubbing.
 I love it!

-This recipe makes 2 dozen muffins.
-I double it when the entire family is home. 🙂
+This recipe makes 2 dozen blueberry oat muffins.
+But I always have to double it when the entire family is home. 🙂